 Privacy is essential to the exercise of free speech, free thought, and free association.
 Drexel University Libraries defines the right to privacy as the right to open inquiry without having the subject of one's interest examined or scrutinized by others.
 Confidentiality exists when a library is in possession of personally identifiable information about users and user activities, and keeps that information private on their behalf.
 Read the Drexel University Libraries' full privacy statement.

-As a courtesy to the other patrons, please use the study rooms only for video chat at a reasonable volume.
-Use of Skype or other video chat in the hubs, labs, and computer stations is forbidden.
+As a courtesy to the other patrons, please use the study rooms for video calls and meetings.

 Food and Drink

 - Light snacks and beverages with secure lids are permitted.

 - Meals or messy, aromatic foods (ie: pizza, hoagies, salads etc) are NOT permitted in the main library.

 Dragons' Learning Den (located on the 1st floor of W. W. Hagerty Library)

 - Food and drinks are permitted in the Dragons' Learning Den.